 What To Do When You Feel Bored, Stuck And Unfulfilled By Your Work

-There is a myriad of reasons … some are absolutely valid and some … an elegant justification for lack of action and personal responsibility.
+There are a myriad of reasons… some are absolutely valid and some… an elegant justification for lack of action and personal responsibility.

 Here are some ideas to get you unstuck and into more fulfilling work.

 1. Do something new

 Much of the boredom, misery, disengagement and apathy that we experience can be remedied by the simple step of doing something new.